alexdodonov/mezon-html-template/README.md

 ## Usage

-First of all you need to create object
+First of all you need to create object.

 ```PHP
 $template = new \Mezon\HtmlTemplate\HtmlTemplate('./main-template/');
 ```

-This code assumes that you have all template resources in the directory `./main-template/`
+This code assumes that you have all template resources in the directory `./main-template/`.

 But you can also specify a list of paths, and while template compilation they all will be scanned for static files.